Kent and East Sussex Railway: Opening and growth

 The Light Railways Act 1896 allowed for cheaper construction methods in return for a speed restriction.
 The line was authorised to be built with 56 lb/yd rails but was actually built with 60 lb/yd rails.
-Speed was to be limited to 15 mph, but under the terms of the Act was soon raised to 25 mph.
+Speed was to be limited to 15 mph, but under the terms of the act was soon raised to 25 mph.
 The line was opened for freight between Robertsbridge and Rolvenden on 26 March 1900, and to passenger traffic on 2 April 1900.
 A wind pump was provided at Robertsbridge to supply water for locomotives.
 The original Tenterden station, later renamed Rolvenden was some 2 mi from the town.
 The first train departed at 7:30 am, carrying some 60.2 passengers.
 The lukewarm reception was partly because of the distance of the station from the town, and partly due to fears that the opening of the light railway from Robertsbridge would prevent a more heavily engineered line being built from Headcorn.

 The South Eastern Railway abandoned its plans to build the Cranbrook to Appledore line; the scheme was adopted by the Rother Valley Railway.
 Opposition from the South Eastern Railway meant that the Tenterden to Appledore section was dropped.
-Authorisation was received in December 1899 to build the Cranbrook and Tenterden Light Railway from Cranbrook via Benenden to the Tenterden terminus of the Rother Valley Railway, and to extend further into the town of Tenterden itself.
-A proposal was promoted in 1900 to build a line from Robertsbridge to Pevensey, which was to be worked by the Rother Valley Railway.
-The East Sussex Light Railway was authorised in 1901.
+Authorisation was received for the Cranbrook and Tenterden Light Railway Order 1899 in December 1899 giving permission to build the Cranbrook and Tenterden Light Railway from Cranbrook via Benenden to the Tenterden terminus of the Rother Valley Railway, and to extend further into the town of Tenterden itself.
+The Robertsbridge and Pevensey Light Railway Order 1900 gave permission to build a line from Robertsbridge to Pevensey, which was to be worked by the Rother Valley Railway.
+The East Sussex Light Railway was authorised by the East Sussex Light Railway Order 1901.
 This was a line from Northiam to Rye.
 Only the section from the original Tenterden terminus to Tenterden Town was actually built of all these schemes.